-Europe’s economy is a vibrant tapestry, encompassing diverse and dynamic markets with distinct features.
-Due to its decentralized economic and political structures, the growth rate of the continent as a whole tends to lag behind that of the USA.
-Despite these “headwinds”, the M&A landscape in Europe has experienced a remarkable surge over the past two decades, with a steady upswing in deal flows across most countries.
+Due to a multitude of reasons, the continent’s growth rate typically trails behind that of the USA.
+Despite these “headwinds”, the M&A landscape in Europe has experienced a remarkable surge over the past two decades, marked by a steady upswing in deal flows across most countries.

 Table of Contents